Shalpykovaaliia/OOP/src/README.md

 @TODO -
 loading javafxml problem
+@DONE

 @TODO - load all javafxml on load
+@DONE
 @TODO  - create map that will hold the application view collection to be called later in the application
+@DONE

+@TODO - manage book record
+bug on after updating the record . the list should contain the update records. its not updating record
+@DONE

+Nice things to have

+@TODO - detect database configuration. allow user to set database configuration